hadley/gg2v/README.md

 Please note that this is an __experimental prototype__, and is unlikely to be maintained long-term (unless someone else volunteers).
 # Currently supported

+* scales:
-* scales: continuous x and y position scales
+  * x and y position scales (continuous and categorical)
+  * colour gradients
+  * limited support for categorical colours
-* geoms: point
+* geoms: point, line, path
 * stats: none
 * facets: none
 * position adjustments: none